GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

   - Typically paste is right-click
   - Sometimes ctrl+shift+c and ctrl+shift+v used for copy and paste respectively
 - **ctrl+c** - interrupt/kill the current process in the terminal
+  - :wink:

 - #### Exercise 3.11

   - Copy some text from outside your shell and paste it into the command line
   - This does not need to execute properly in Linux, in fact it's safer if it doesn't
   - Feel free to use text from this tutorial
+  - In Ubuntu/WSL you can configure options by right-clicking the top of the window and choosing "Properties"

-- We will learn to use these other navigation shortcuts throughout the tutorial
+- We will learn to use these navigation shortcuts throughout the tutorial

 <br>